A-Mager/IoAssignment/README.md

 -I'll need to make migrations and seeders to populate the database.

+-For the actual current part prices I'll probably need an API.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).